liquibase/liquibase-contribute-site/docs/code/api/snapshot-snapshotgenerator.md

 ## SnapshotGenerator Selection

-The `getPriority` logic works a bit different from other interfaces in that it's not used to choose the single "best" implementation to use, but rather to choose the **_order_** to run SnapshotGenerators in.
+The `getPriority` logic works a bit differently from other interfaces in that it's not used to choose the single "best" implementation to use, but rather to choose the **_order_** to run SnapshotGenerators.

 Like other getPriority methods, if the implementation does not apply to the given type/database combination, it should return `liquibase.snapshot.PRIORITY_NONE`.